 When you’re done with your testing in the Sandbox environment, you’ll now want to move to Production before you go live with Qualified.
 You’ll see the option to “Promote to Production” in your Salesforce connection area.

-A Salesforce Sandbox is a test environment that allows for you to test integrations without disrupting your live production data.
-You can connect to your Sandbox environment in Qualified.com, but there are a few limitations such as the ability to add campaign attribution.
-Once you are done testing, you can easily use the ‘promote’ button to switch to your Production environment without disrupting the mappings you’ve created into Salesforce.
+A Salesforce sandbox is a test environment that allows you to test integrations without disrupting your live production data.
+You can connect to your sandbox environment in Qualified, but there are a few limitations such as the ability to add campaign attribution.
+Once you are done testing, you can easily use the ‘promote’ button to switch to your production environment without disrupting the mappings you’ve created into Salesforce.